 The greater savings achieved compared to the estimated have been influenced by the larger system implemented.
 No additional factors have been identified, such as higher solar radiation during the measurement period or optimization of the orientation of the panels.

-From the solar generation, only 16% or 10,329 kWh are being used onsite valued at $2,402 and 56,222 kWh are being exported to the grid with a revenue of $4,420.
+From the solar generation, only 15% or 10,329 kWh are being used onsite valued at $2,402 and 56,222 kWh are being exported to the grid with a revenue of $4,420.
 Part of the energy injected into the grid will be consumed onsite as the nursery expansion plans advance and production increases.
-Considering that 4,361 kWh – 30% of the total energy use onsite – are being imported from the grid at a cost of $1,014, there are significant potential savings from shifting consumption into the solar generation period.
-The total power balance of the farm, including solar exports, is shown in the following figure.
+Considering that 4,361 kWh – 30% of the total energy use onsite – are being imported from the grid at a cost of $1,015, there are additional potential savings from shifting consumption into the solar generation period.
+The total power balance of the farm, including solar exports, and the energy cost distribution, are shown in the following figures.

 The next step for the farm is to adjust energy usage to offset as much energy consumption as possible from the grid, which would lead to further cost savings.
-The revenue from feeding into the grid is lower than the cost of using energy from the grid.
-If the farm were to shift 5,000kWh of energy consumption per year to coincide with solar generation times, they would save an extra $770 per year.
+The revenue from feeding into the grid is lower than the cost savings from using the energy onsite: for every dollar of energy exported, more than $3 could be saved if the energy were consumed onsite.
+If the farm were to shift 4,361kWh of energy consumption per year to coincide with solar generation times, they would save an extra $670 per year.

 From the implementation of recommendations in the audit, the farm has reduced energy consumption by 453% thus becoming a net exporter of power.
 Costs have been reduced by 200%, including feed-in revenue, with Carbon emission savings of 53.9 t/CO2-e per year.